 - and avoid of well known migraine trigger foods.

 If in doubt about what food triggers your attacks, it may be worth considering some of the following:

 - an elimination diet

-- see a certified dietitian or nutritionist
+- consult a certified dietitian or nutritionist

 Food allergy tests unfortunately do not test for specific migraine triggers.
 But they can be effective at showing what foods your body is reacting abnormally too.
 Eliminating foods which cause stress or over reactions in the body may improve your migraine frequency or severity.

 A detoxification may help cleanse your system of the offending substances but there is little scientific evidence supporting the efficacy of a detoxification.
 It may simply be a psychological way to push the 'restart' button when beginning a new eating regime.

 If you are serious, consulting a certified health care professional like a nutritionist or dietitian to assist you is a good idea.
 Elimination diets can be tricky and sometimes dangerous to do by yourself.
 There is a risk of malnutrition if you don’t know exactly what you’re doing.

 To ensure your wellbeing seek qualified professional support.
 That way you will have the best chance of reducing your attacks without malnourishment or starvation.

 Another simple dietary preventative includes getting enough hydration, especially during menses.